IBM-Cloud/docs/services/IotInsurance/index.md

   2. Click **Configure**.
   3. In the Apple Push Notifications Certificate section, upload the PKCS 12 file for your mobile app and enter the password.

+## Using Weather Company data
+{: #weather_company}

+(optional) {{site.data.keyword.iotinsurance_short}} provides a set of static data from the Weather Company that you can view for demonstration purposes.
+You can also optionally access live data from the Weather Company by creating an instance of the [{{site.data.keyword.weatherfull}} service](../Weather/index.html) and binding it to the  {{site.data.keyword.iotinsurance_short}} weather app.

+**Important:** The free version of the {{site.data.keyword.weather_short}} service is limited to 10,000 requests.
+You can upgrade to a paid version if you need more requests.

 What's next?
 {: #whats_next}